 Emerging markets, like Thailand and Malaysia, are undergoing change at a faster pace.
 Manufacturing is often a big part of these economies.
 Foreign investment is peaking and local businesses are just starting to expand internationally to find their own opportunities abroad.

 Beyond these are frontier markets.
 Places like Myanmar and Cambodia.

-These are the countries where the rapid growth and high potential for returns are just beginning – perfect for a long term investor.
-The types of businesses which you may take for granted in your home country, such as convenience store chains and drive-thru restaurants, might not even exist yet which can make frontier markets an entrepreneur’s paradise.
+These are the countries where rapid growth and high potential for returns are just beginning – perfect for long term investors.
+The types of businesses which you may take for granted in your home country, such as convenience store chains and drive-thru restaurants, might not even exist yet.
+This makes frontier markets an entrepreneur’s paradise.

-Most of the world is now dependent on each other.
+Most of the world is dependent on each other.
 McDonalds, 7-Eleven and Walmart can be found almost anywhere on the planet.
-Because of this, all the developed and emerging economies get sick when the United States, China, or Europe does.
-Frontier markets can be exceptions to this rule.
+Because of this, all the developed and emerging markets get sick – sometimes even sicker – when the United States, EU, China, or any other large economy does.